SecondSonConsulting/Renew/README.md

 # Renew
 ## Overview
 Renew is a shell script for macOS meant to be run on regular intervals to encourage users to restart their computers on a regular basis.
 Notifications can become progressively more aggressive if the user chooses to defer their restart beyond the configured threshold.
+## Why?
+Regularly restarting your workstation is an important part of keeping it running and secure.
+Application updates, MDM commands, and security software runs more efficiently when the computer is allowed to restart on a regular basis.
+We have found that 10-14 day restarts are ideal to keeping things working as expected.

 ## Dependencies
 macOS 11+ is required (Swift Dialog dependency)